-In this guide, we’ll show you how to set up Google Analytics email tracking in 4 simple steps, so you find your most profitable email campaigns.
+In this guide, we’ll show you how to set up Google Analytics email tracking in 4 simple steps.

 Let’s dive right in…